alihassanijr/.dotfiles/README.md

     * It also eliminates the heartache with adding conda init to bashrc.
     * NOTE: to use it, you need to source it: `source cnda`.
 * `sagent` looks for an SSH agent process, and sets one up if it doesn't find any.
     * I really needed this when I started using tmux.
-I'd have a bajillion panes and splits, each with their own shell, and each with its own ssh agent spawned.
+I'd have plenty of panes and splits, each with their own shell, and each with its own ssh agent spawned.
 It was just too crazy to deal with, so this is my temp solution that's lasted for about two years.
     * It gets called at `commonrc` (with exceptions), so I wouldn't have to worry about doing an `eval $(ssh-agent)` every time.
 * `kssh` kills the SSH agent.